MalcolmMcLean/babyxrc/README.md

 simple raster format, and it is then trivial to write a "draw text" routine.

 Audio support has been added.
-Currently only wav files are supported.
+Three formats are supported, wav, aiff, and mp3.
+Only 16 bit uncompressed aiff files are currently supported.
+Mp3 files are decompressed and written out as pcm samples.
+(If you can play mp3 data, use the <binary> tag.
 There is an optional "samplerate" attribute which will resample the audio at the rate required by your program.

 Currently I use the resource compiler myself, and the intention is to gradually roll it out as a standalone tool for general users.